Eugénie’s hockey performance

 Eugénie’s hockey performance with Mindstretch

 Eugénie plays hockey at a high level.
-To keep her stress under control, she started monitoring with Mindstretch.
-We talked to her and her coach Koen Joosen of Sportpraktijk, who came up with the idea to use Mindstretch.
+To take better control of her high energy use due to stress, she started monitoring with Mindstretch.
+We talked to her and her coach Koen Joosen of Sportpraktijk, who came up with the idea of guiding her using Mindstretch.

 “I am a very stressed person”, Eugénie said and she has a very busy life as well.
 There are three trainings and one hockey match every week.
 Besides, she sometimes has additional trainings for her muscles and/or physical condition at Sportpraktijk.
 But not only the hockey makes her life hectic.